wolfgangkbri/KMeansStability/README.md

 #>   6 5.030682 0.6964552 0.7962646 0.160 0.0676
 ```

-With this dataset, we have that all five of the stability metrics agree
+We have that all five of the stability metrics agree that setting $K=3$
-that setting $K=3$ induces the most stable clustering, correctly
+induces the most stable clustering, as each metric attains its mimum
-identifying the number of components of the mixture model forming the
-dataset.
+value at $K=3$.